BoxiHuang/EC500/README_mini_API_project.md

 The way I approach this project is to generate pictures using Twitter API and for each image, I generate labels and superimpose them on each image.
 Later, I use Ffmpeg to generate a video with pictures with descriptions.
-In the future, I wish i can change the fontsize of the labels and also display labels on the terminal as well.
+In the future, I wish i can change the fontsize of the labels within the video.

 Thank you for coming here and Please let me know if i have any issue or rooms to inmprove.